AllenInstitute/em_stitch/README.md

 Jay:
 you'll likely need some render guru to help you if you want to visualize a montage... but, here you go:

-the following makes a collection out of the montage metadata file and algo makes an apply lens correction tilespec json
+the following makes a collection out of the montage metadata file and also makes an apply lens correction tilespec json
 ```
 (em_lens_correction) danielk@ibs-danielk-ux1:/allen/programs/celltypes/workgroups/em-connectomics/danielk/em-lens-correction$ python -m lens_correction.meta_to_montage_and_collection
 ```